Graceful succession is the pinnacle of client service because it cements client retention and ensures stability.

-As Baby Boomer lawyers shift out — willingly or not — thinning ranks will be expected to service clients conditioned to have high expectations for speed and results.
+As Baby Boomer lawyers shift out — willingly or not — upcoming ranks will be expected to service clients conditioned to having high expectations for speed and results.

 This is the same class of clients who, already aware of the hollowing out of legal talent, have been adding to their in-house departments.
 They will also be proactive in electing to send outbound work elsewhere and get it done by other means, if and when necessary.

 ‘No Surprises’ Succession Plans

 The legal market, which has undergone explosive change over the last 20 years, is evolving and accelerating at a ferocious pace now primarily due to fallout from the pandemic.
 As a result, lawyers at all stages of their careers are reimagining how their working lives will unfold.
 Moreover, they are acting on it and loving the results.

 How do I know?
 Because I am often the first call to help enable a smooth succession for clients as well as law firms and legal service providers, while also supporting individuals who are changing their career direction, or easing into a new lifestyle and opportunities.

 Succession, as part of business strategy, is best planned in detail two to five years before scaling back or full-on retirement, and in conjunction with colleagues and, most importantly, key clients.
 It is also vital to share Succession Plans and have contingencies in case of a need for early or unanticipated execution.

 For law firms and legal service providers with deep bench strength, there are various solutions and tactics up for consideration.
 The best are long-term: embedding, secondments (permanent and term), laddered client teams, and cross-service teams.

 Embedding and Secondments